wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 When someone is out - just delete their public key, re-encrypt the files, and they won’t be able to decrypt secrets anymore.

 PROTIP: This is not a totally secure approach for extremely sensitive production data because, any encryption can be hacked given enough time using on supercomputers now commonly available to hackers.
+This is dealt with in the next section.

 <hr />